lucia2007/discover-the-code/README.md

 ## Content

 - The overall inspiration came from the well-known game called <a href="https://www.amazon.co.uk/MengTing-Mastermind-Classical-Cracking-Intelligent/dp/B06X9LLWTS/ref=asc_df_B06X9LLWTS/?tag=googshopuk-21&linkCode=df0&hvadid=310776459020&hvpos=&hvnetw=g&hvrand=2074715707490516415&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=1007850&hvtargid=pla-358744999429&psc=1" target="blank" rel="noopener">Mastermind</a> which I used to love to play as a child.
 In the postcommunist countries this game was called Logik.
-- The styling of "Find Your Group" section was inspired by [Czechitas](https://czechitas.cz).
 - The fonts were downloaded from [Google Fonts](https://fonts.google.com/).
-- The icons were found at [Font Awesome](https://fontawesome.com/), [Free Icons](https://www.freeiconspng.com), [PNG ARTS](https://www.pngarts.com/), [The Noun Project](https://thenounproject.com/) and [Flat Icon](https://www.flaticon.com/).
 - [Figma](https://figma.com/) was used to create the wireframes and the dependency diagram.
 - The framework for the readme file was originally taken from [Wawas Wood](https://github.com/EwanColquhoun/wawaswoods/blob/master/README.md) and from [Scoops](https://github.com/amylour/scoops_pp1/blob/main/README.md#testing).

 ## Media

+- The icons were found at [Font Awesome](https://fontawesome.com/), [Free Icons](https://www.freeiconspng.com), [PNG ARTS](https://www.pngarts.com/), [The Noun Project](https://thenounproject.com/) and [Flat Icon](https://www.flaticon.com/).
-- The images were downloaded from [PNG ARTS](https://pngarts.com/), [Free Icosn](https://www.freeiconspng.com/).
+- Winning and losing chimes were downloaded [here](https://www.dropbox.com/s/mbmhocwo4bbdsgp/Correct%20Answer.mp3?dl=0), and [here](https://www.dropbox.com/s/kulc9u7r69d8odl/Wrong%2002.wav?dl=0).
+- Focus music was downloaded [here](https://www.chosic.com/free-music/study/).
 <!-- - The photos were compressed using the [Squoosh app](https://squoosh.app//). -->

 ## Acknowledgements

 - Extra help and guidance was received from my mentor Precious Ijege, from my husband Sam and fellow colleagues from the Code Institute.
 - My husband Sam encouraged me to try the test driven development for the logical part of the game and guided me through it.
-He laso helped me by installing the necessary packages.
+He also helped me by installing the necessary packages and with the import of the logic.js file.
 - I used several tutorial for different features:
   - This [tutorial](https://www.youtube.com/watch?v=wffK2OIt8u0) was used to help me turn on and turn off the deep focus music when the music icon is pressed.
   - I used this [tutorial](https://foolishdeveloper.com/create-a-simple-stopwatch-using-javascript-tutorial-code/) to help me set up the timer/stopwatch.
   - I used these [instructions](https://bobbyhadz.com/blog/javascript-get-object-key-by-value) to get the object key by value for a helping function when I wanted to reveal the secret code in console.log so I could test the features more quickly.
+  - The following [tutorial](https://www.youtube.com/watch?v=IFoG8-oAELM) helped me with setting up the pop up modals.
+  - The playground structure was inspired by this [project](https://github.com/LudovicLeGuen/Mastermind).
+  - I also got inspiration for the button handlers from the [Love Maths Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LM101+2021_T1/courseware/2d651bf3f23e48aeb9b9218871912b2e/78f3c10a937c4fe09640c7c0098d16bd/)

 Thank you all for your support and encouragement.
+I couldn't have done it without you.

 [Back to top](#contents)